return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 --------------

 The running status can be referred via ``runtime->status``.
-This is the pointer to the struct ``snd_pcm_mmap_status`` record.
+This is the pointer to the struct :c:type:`struct snd_pcm_mmap_status` record.
 For example, you can get the current DMA hardware pointer via ``runtime->status->hw_ptr``.

-The DMA application pointer can be referred via ``runtime->control``, which points to the struct ``snd_pcm_mmap_control`` record.
+The DMA application pointer can be referred via ``runtime->control``, which points to the struct :c:type:`struct snd_pcm_mmap_control` record.
 However, accessing directly to this value is not recommended.

 .. _pcm-interface-runtime-private: